GogettersDSBA6160/DSBA-6160-Project/README.md

 #### Teacher Views

-For the views we used, we wanted to be able to create a templates for any cases where Dr. Patel in case he wanted to create offers for his clients that are teachers or students.
-With the example provided, focusing on teachers, he can utilize a view that shows his clientele that are teachers in North Carolina.
+For the views we used, we wanted to be able to create templates for any cases where Dr. Patel wanted to create offers for his clients whom are teachers or students.

+With the example provided below, focusing on teachers, he can utilize a view that shows his clientele that are teachers in North Carolina.
 This view's definition is:

 ```SQL.mysql